tendermint/tendermint/docs/introduction/quick-start.md

 ## Overview

 This is a quick start guide.
-If you have a vague idea about how <df value="tendermint">Tendermint</df>
-works and want to get started right away, continue.
+If you have a vague idea about how Tendermint works and want to get started right away, continue.

 ## Install